6 min read

 For those who have their credit control basics airtight, here are eight killer mistakes even the best finance teams still make.

 As well as avoiding credit control faux pas, it's important to make sure you're chasing customers in the best way possible!
-We've put together our tried and tested 8 most effective email templates for getting invoices paid, you can view the PDF here.
+Download our popular PDF guide on the 8 most effective templates for getting invoices paid on time, just click here.

 1. Not knowing your customer's requirements